KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

 ```

-Results may vary when it comes to performance.
+Mileage may vary when it comes to performance.
 I imagine this could overflow the call stack with a large enough JSON object, for example.
 Hope this helps!